Grupo Colina: Investigations

 When the Democratic Constitutional Congress investigated the La Cantuta massacre, Nicolás Hermoza Ríos, Commander General of the Armed Forces, put tanks on the streets and declared that he would not tolerate the Congress insulting the armed forces.
 The Congress largely backed down.

 Later, some members of Grupo Colina were put on trial.
 Fujimori signed a controversial law that granted amnesty to anyone accused of, tried for, convicted of, or sentenced for human rights violations that were committed by the armed forces or police.
 When a court found this law unconstitutional, Fujimori signed a new law removing the right of judicial review over amnesty laws.
 This second law was known as the "Barrios Altos Law" because it ensured that those members of Grupo Colina who committed the Barrios Altos massacre would be freed.
 Eventually, the Inter-American Court of Human Rights struck down both amnesty laws.

-Since the collapse of the Fujimori government, several people have been tried for Grupo Colina's crimes, including Fujimori himself, who was tried and convicted for the La Cantuta massacre and the Barrios Altos massacre.
-Testimony in defense of Fujimori has been offered by group leaders, Jesús Sosa Saavedra and Santiago Martin Rivas, who claim that Fujimori was an unwitting participant in Grupo Colina's actions.
+Since the collapse of the Fujimori government, several people have been tried for Grupo Colina's crimes, including Fujimori himself, who was tried and convicted for the La Cantuta and Barrios Altos massacres.
+Testimony in defense of Fujimori has been offered by group leaders, Jesús Sosa Saavedra and Santiago Martín Rivas, who claim that Fujimori was an unwitting participant in Grupo Colina's actions.
 Other trials have established that Grupo Colina was not an informal group of renegade officers but an organic part of the Peruvian state.
-Julio Salazar, former de jure chief of the National Intelligence Service (SIN), was sentenced to thirty-five years of prison for his role in the La Cantuta massacre.
+Julio Salazar, former de jure chief of the National Intelligence Service (SIN), was sentenced to 35 years in prison for his role in the La Cantuta massacre.
 During Salazar's tenure at the SIN, Vladimiro Montesinos was the de facto SIN chief and national security advisor.
 Montesinos is currently imprisoned in the Callao Military Prison outside of Lima and faces over seventy trials for various human rights abuses, as well as charges of arms trafficking, drug trafficking, and political corruption.
-The operational chief of Grupo Colina, Santiago Martín Rivas, is also imprisoned.
+The operational chief of Grupo Colina, Martín Rivas, was also imprisoned.